 After configuring your template slide, click

-Synchronize Agenda from the Agenda Lab dropdown to apply your changes to the rest of the agenda slides.
+Synchronize Agenda from the Agenda dropdown menu to apply your changes to the rest of the agenda slides.

 This causes the agenda slides in the presentation to be updated to match the template slide.

 Synchronize Agenda can also be used if you have modified the sections in your presentation and would like the sections to be updated in the agenda.

 Create Visual Agenda under from the Agenda dropdown menu.

 The visual agenda uses snapshots of the slides in your presentation to generate a visual overview of your presentation.
 The Visual Agenda transitions between sections using zoom animations.

 Similar to the text agenda, a template slide will be generated, which can be used to configure the format of the visual agenda.
 By default, the images are laid out in a grid.
 You can rearrange and resize the images as you like.
 You can also change the theme of the template slide.

 In the following example, we reposition the images and add additional shapes to the slide.